WeipingFu/QGEval/README.md

 ## How to use
 Our codes provide the ability to `evaluate automatic metrics`, you can also use our codes to `train Question Generation model` and `calculate automatic metrics`.

+You can install our packages for question generation or automatic metrics.
+- Question Generation: `pip install QGEval-qg`.
+For usage, please refer to [https://pypi.org/project/QGEval-qg/](https://pypi.org/project/QGEval-qg/).
+- Automatic Metrics: `pip install QGEval-metrics`.
+For usage, please refer to [https://pypi.org/project/QGEval-metrics/](https://pypi.org/project/QGEval-metrics/).

+You can also download this resource and use it following the instructions below.

 ### Evaluation of Automatic Metrics
 The codes for **Automatic Metrics** are in [metrics](./metrics).